 At Bodhi Serene, all 38 guest rooms have private balconies that look out over a stunning courtyard.
 Guest rooms themselves all feature en suite bath, flat screen TV with cable, a DVD player, Wi-Fi internet, and an in-room safe.
 Deluxe, executive and suite rooms feature even more delicious goodies.

 The hotel has a gorgeous outdoor swimming pool, a fully-stocked library, babysitting services and a business center.
 The Bodhi Serene’s restaurant serves both Thai and Western dishes and it’s known for its superb food.

 Bodhi Serene is also into the environment, so everything they do is environmentally-sound.
-It’s nice to support a hotel like that, isn’t it?
+It is nice to support a hotel like that, isn’t it?

-PJ’s Place – Another small independently-owned gay friendly hotel in Chiang Mai, PJ’s Place is an absolutely gorgeous guest house that offers comfortable accommodation, friendly service and a great location. it’s situtated in several converted traditional Thai houses, and all rooms and suites are quiet and very private.
+PJ’s Place – Another small independently-owned gay friendly hotel in Chiang Mai, PJ’s Place is an absolutely gorgeous guest house that offers comfortable accommodation, friendly service and a great location.
+It is situtated in several converted traditional Thai houses, and all rooms and suites are quiet and very private.

 At PJ’s Place, guest rooms have en suite bath with shower, TV with cable, a DVD/CD player, tea and coffee making faciliites, an in-room safe and free Wi-Fi internet.
 A delicious full English breakfast is also included in the room rate, so you won’t go hungry here either.

 The guest house does not have its own restaurant, (although it does have a bar) but is very close to many of Chiang Mai’s favorite places, and they are happy to recommend something you will like.